idibidiart/react-native-responsive-grid/README.md

 Hidden props are all booleans.
 They default to false.

-## Real world example using static (non-screen-sized-prefixed) size and offset props:
+## Real world example using relative size and offset props:

 ![demo](https://s29.postimg.org/5k0mn45qf/Screen_Shot_2017-04-07_at_1.09.24_PM.png)